 The Mercedes GLE has no shortage of power, but fails to overcome its bulk

 The Mercedes GLE is fractionally taller and around 50mm longer than its predecessor, and both are closely matched on weight.
 Like the previous model, and despite clever technology that aims to create a more precise driving experience, the GLE is far more adept at effortless high-speed cruising than determined back-road sprints.

-The 2.0-litre GLE 300 d comes as standard with conventional steel spring suspension, but all six-cylinder models are equipped with the brand's Airmatic air suspension system.
+Most models now come as standard with conventional steel spring suspension, but AMG Line Premium Plus cars are equipped with the brand's Airmatic air suspension system.
 This provides a consistently smooth ride when the standard 20-inch alloy wheels are fitted, but we have yet to test it on the larger 22-inch wheels you can choose as an option.

 Enthusiastic drivers may be given hope by the optional 'Curve' setting that joins the GLE's list of Dynamic Select driving modes.
 It aims to improve cornering agility and passenger comfort by leaning the car into bends, cancelling out the natural body lean that such a big, heavy SUV might ordinarily be affected by.
 You can choose from three levels of effectiveness, and it certainly makes a difference – the GLE stays impressively level through fast motorway curves – but it does little to increase your confidence on a twisty road.

 The GLE always feels the big, heavy car it is, and though the system effectively disguises the SUV's bulk, it can't do anything to increase the amount of grip on offer.
 In fact, by concealing the roll that would naturally dissuade you from pushing too hard in a corner, the 'Curve' setting leaves you wondering how much longer your tyres can retain their grip on the road – there's precious little sensation through the steering wheel, after all.
 The system is likely to be optional on UK cars, and it's a box we'd leave unticked on the price list.